-Bears best Badgers in league football debut
+AREA ROUNDUP: Bears best Badgers in league football debut

 The Bulldogs slipped to 8-8 on the season and 3-4 in league.

-COLLEGE VOLLEYBALLWarriors sink Geoducks
+Warriors sink Geoducks

 Lewis-Clark State breezed past Evergreen State 25-16, 25-14, 25-14 in a Cascade Collegiate Conference match.